stephenj1995/calculator/README.md

 ## Simple Calculator App for a Project
-## Screen Shots of Created app is below Please Refer..
+:loudspeaker: Screen Shots of Created app is below Please Refer..

 - Desktop Web Browser